Defending Against Criminal Charges in Ohio & Kentucky

 We can work with juvenile offenders to help them avoid both adult jail and juvenile delinquent centers by figuring out better solutions like counseling, community service, and family therapy.
-Our criminal defense attorneys strive to protect the most vulnerable of youth offenders so that they can get their lives back on track and not continue down their current destructive path.
+Our juvenile crime attorneys strive to protect the most vulnerable of youth offenders so that they can get their lives back on track and not continue down their current destructive path.

 White Collar Crimes

 White-collar crimes make the news quite often, with people like Bernie Madoff, The Wolf of Wall Street, and Martha Stewart being the prime examples of white-collar criminals over the past few decades.
 While white-collar crimes may seem like victimless crimes, they are not, which is why white-collar criminals are sometimes charged with sky-high fines and several years in prison.
 The government may seize their assets and they might have to find a way to pay back their victims.
 Typical white-collar crimes include fraud, embezzlement, bribery, money laundering, identity theft, wage theft, forgery, and participation in Ponzi schemes.